tmtsoftware/csw/docs/src/main/location.md

 ## Filtering

-This example :

-* begins by `register`ing three connections - tcp, http, akka
+* The `List` API and it's variants offer means to inquire about available connections with LocationService.
-* then it validates that the `list` api returns all three connections
+* The parameterless list returns all available connections
-* then it validates that the `list` api with connection type akka returns correct connection
-* then it validates that the `list` api with service type returns only tcp and http connections
+* The `list` api with connection type returns connections matching the `ConnectionType`.
+In example it is demonstrated using 'ConnectionType.AkkaType'.
+* Similarly, filtering using 'ComponentType.Service' and hostname is also supported by `list` API.
-* then the `list` api with hostname filter, returns tcp and http connections.
-Note, the akka connection is not listed here because the actorref is created using ActorSystem from a test class which doesn't have a hostname.
+* Note, in the example the akka connection is not listed when filtered using hostname.
+This is because the actorref is created using local ActorSystem in a test class which doesn't have a hostname.

 scala
 :   @@snip [LocationServiceDemoExample.scala](../../../csw-location/src/test/scala/csw/services/location/scaladsl/demo/LocationServiceDemoExample.scala) { #filtering }